kshyju/VSTS-RecentCodeCommits/README.md

 4. Everything

 The configure screen also allows you get data from a specific project/source code path.
 This is really handy when you are interested in monitoring a specific sub direcory/project.

+By default,the extension will pick a suitable title for your widget based on the data it is displaying, but you can overwrite it by providing a custom title.

 ![Configure project path](img/config-sourcepath.png)
 You can also adjust the size of the widget as needed.